zarthur/CSCC-Android-Mobile-Applications-Notes/week_05/readme.md

 ![monitors](images/monitor-monitors.png)

 Each chart has a set of tools available for use.
 The memory chart shows our app's memory usage over time.
-In adddition to being able to track the usage, we can also use the monitor to dump the heap, where all runtime data is stored, to what is consuming memory; track memory allocations of objects; and force the garbage collector to run.
+In addition to being able to track the usage, we can also use the monitor to dump the heap, where all runtime data is stored, to determine what is consuming memory; track memory allocations of objects; and force the garbage collector to run.
 A common problem, especially when using media, is consuming more memory than is available leading to a crash.
 The memory monitor and it's tools can help determine what is consuming large amounts of memory.

 The CPU monitor displays the app's processor usage.
 Additionally, we can track method execution using the method tracer tool.
 The CPU monitor is useful if we